The prospects of Monte Carlo antibody loop modelling on a fault-tolerant quantum computer: Methods

-The atomic positions in the backbone of a polypeptide can be described in terms of their Cartesian coordinates in 3D space, or relative to one-another using dihedral (or torsion) angles.
-While the Cartesian representation is convenient for computing forces on the atoms and determining deviations of predicted atomic positions from experimentally determined positions, the dihedral representation can be preferable for generating perturbations to the molecular structure.
+We consider polypeptides consisting of $L$ amino acid residues, containing $N$ heavy (non-hydrogen) atoms.
+Atomic positions can be described by Cartesian coordinates in 3D space, or relative to one another using dihedral (or torsion) angles.
+While the Cartesian representation is convenient for computing atomic forces and determining deviations of predicted atomic positions from experimentally determined positions, the dihedral representation can be preferable for generating perturbations to the molecular structure.